 - A method for an attacker to gain read-only access to the contents of protected/privileged memory, circumventing expected privilege level checks

-- Exploitation of these vulnerabilities require code to be run locally on a machine
+- The exploitation of these vulnerabilities requires the code to be run locally on a machine

 What they are not: